rebeca-lamas/machine-learning-project/README.md

   * one-hot encoded rating and production companies (must have all of data combined at this point to ensure the same number of features later).

 # Multiple Linear Regression Model
 Linear regression from sklearn was used.
 We trained on 2016 and tested on 2017.
+It had a training score of 0.6195 and a testing score of 0.4431.
+Such a low test and train score can be attributed a lack of financial data such as production budget, marketing budget etc.

 # Logistical Regression Model
 Logistic regression from sklearn was used to create the model.
 Again we trained on 2016 and tested on 2017.
+It had a training score of 0.9170 and a testing score of 0.9026 for determining if a movie was in the top 20 for box office.